IT3038C/IT3038C.github.io/docs/week-3.md

 ---
-title: Lab 3 – PowerShell
+title: Week 3 – PowerShell
 ---

-# Lab 3 - PowerShell
+# Week 3 - PowerShell

 ## List of Links for this week